ros-infrastructure/rosdep/doc/overview.rst

 Default location of the local rosdep database is in ``$HOME/.ros/rosdep``.
 To change it, set environment variable ``ROSDEP_CACHE_PATH``, or pass command-line arguments ``--sources-cache-dir`` and ``--meta-cache-dir``.
+If both the environment variable and the command-line options are specified, the command-line options are used.
+Please note that usage of the command-line options is deprecated and usage of the environment variable is preferred.

 Installating rosdeps
 --------------------